pypdfium2-team/ctypesgen/README.md

 ### Tips & Tricks

 * If you have multiple libraries that are supposed to interoperate with shared symbols, first create bindings to any shared headers and then use the `-m / --link-modules` option on dependants.
 (Otherwise, you'd create duplicate symbols that are formally different types, with need to cast between them.)
-  If the module is not installed separately, you may prefix the module name with `.` for a relative import, and share the template using `--no-embed-preamble`.
+  If the module is not installed separately, you may prefix the module name with `.` for a relative import, and share boilerplate code using `--no-embed-templates`.
 Relative modules will be expected to be present in the output directory at compile time.
   Note, this strategy can also be used to bind to same-library headers separately; however, you'll need to resolve the dependency tree on your own.
 * Extra include search paths can be provided using the `-I` option or by setting `$CPATH`/`$C_INCLUDE_PATH`.
   You could use this to add a header spoofing an external symbol via `typedef void* SYMBOL;` (`c_void_p`) that may be provided by a third-party binding at runtime.